openstax/openstax_api/spec/dummy/README.md

-Dummy application to test the openstax_api gem.
+Dummy application used to test the openstax_api gem.